Emeer/eztech-big-data/README.md

 # spring-big-data
  use some new techs

- Database: elasticsearh, cassandra, neo4j
+ Database: elasticsearh, cassandra

  Cache : Redis

- Framework : spring boot, Spring cloud, SSO
+ Framework : spring boot